nopnop2002/esp-idf-world-weather/README.md

 ]
 ```

 WOEID of TOKYO is 1118370.
 You can use test.py for confirmation.

 # Operation

 ## View1
-Initisla screen.
+Initial screen.
 Press Left button briefly.

 ## View2